azarcone/azarcone.github.io/content/courses/quick-dirty-intro-R-11/index.md

 <h4>Description </h4>

-This was a quick 90-minute lesson on statistics and R for linguists which I offered for my peers in the Graduiertenkolleg of the SFB 732 at Uni Stuttgart.
+This was a quick 90-minute lesson on statistics and R for linguists which I offered for my peers in the Graduiertenkolleg of the SFB 732 at Uni Stuttgart (January 2011)..

 - [materials](GK_statistics.zip)